purefield/recipevault/rest-recipe/README.md

     Hot reload works even when modifying your JPA entities.
     Try it!
 Even the database schema will be updated on the fly.

+# Run dev mode
+- Run `./mvnw clean package` and then `java -jar ./target/quarkus-app/quarkus-run.jar`
+- In dev mode `./mvnw clean quarkus:dev`

+# Running in native
+You can compile the application into a native executable using:

+`./mvnw clean package -Pnative`

+and run with:

+`./target/`

 ### Build and Deploy to OpenShift

+## REST Service

 Using project "recipevault-dev" on server "https://api.cluster-p889x.p889x.sandbox741.opentlc.com:6443". geoallen1-mac:recipevault-backend geoallen$ ./mvnw clean package -DskipTests -Dquarkus.kubernetes.deploy=true